Climate change adaptation

 Adaptation and Climate Change Act

-The National Climate Change Adaptation Plan is part of the planning system for climate change policy under the Climate Change Act.
+The National Climate Change Adaptation Plan is part of the climate policy planning system regulated by the Climate Change Act.

 The Government adopts the adaptation plan at least once every ten years.
-The plan contains a risk and vulnerability assessment and sector-specific action programmes for adaptation, as considered necessary.
+The plan contains a risk and vulnerability assessment and sectoral action programmes for adaptation, as considered necessary.

-A report on the implementation, adequacy and effectiveness of the adaptation measures is to be submitted at least once in every electoral term as part of the climate change report.
+A report on the implementation, adequacy and effectiveness of the adaptation measures is to be submitted to Parliament at least once in every electoral term as part of the climate change report.
 The most recent report was submitted to Parliament in June 2020.